DanielVanNoord/AlpacaDiscoveryTests/README.md

 ## Net

 This is an example .Net library with example Clients and Device (for .Net these will likely be drivers).
 This includes a .Net Standard 2.0 and .Net Framework 3.5 library that implements the protocols as well as several runtimes.
-The Net 3.5 was tested on Windows 7 and 10 and the Net Standard was tested via Net Core 2.0 on Windows, Linux (Ubuntu, Manjaro and Raspbian) and OSX.
+The Net 3.5 was tested on Windows 7 and 10 and the Net Standard was tested via Net Core 2.0 on Windows, Linux (Ubuntu, Manjaro and Raspberry Pi OS) and OSX.
 It was also tested on Android and IOS (example apps coming soon) via Xamarin.

 This Client example iterates over all network adapters on the system and sends the request to each broadcast address that it finds.
 This works much better than sending a single generic broadcast.